Albuquerque Nursing Home Abuse Attorney

 1-866-654-3219 Toll-free / 24/7

 There are procedures in place for handling reports of abuse, and Adult Protective Services required to investigate the report, as well as continue to monitor the nursing home.
 They may then choose to file a petition with the court.
 A judge may decide to take further measures, which might include entering an order to provide involuntary protective placement for an adult who is incapacitated, unable to consent to an alternative placement, or if an emergency exists.

 Contact Us Today

 Contrary to the ideas of some, there are good nursing homes.
 However, allowing a person in the twilight of their lives to suffer personal injury or have their life cut unnaturally short is wrong.
 The Branch Law Firm is committed to providing assisted living care facilities and nursing home residents and their families’ insight and assistance into the possibilities of legal recourse.
-Let our skilled nursing home lawyers get you the compensation you deserve.
-You can reach our Albuquerque office at (505) 243-3500 or through our online message system.
+Let our Albuquerque personal injury attorney get you the compensation you deserve.
+You can reach our office at (505) 243-3500 or through our online message system.